mechanicalnull/sourcery_pane/README.md

 Source view that syncs with disassembly when debug info and source is available.

-## Description:
+## Description

 `Sourcery Pane` uses the magic of debug builds and having access to source code to translate the current location in disassembly into a synchronized view of source code.

-The only dependency is the standard `addr2line` executable, which is what is used to do the translation between offsets and source lines.
+The only dependency is the `addr2line` utility from binutils, which is used to do the translation between offsets and source lines.

 Also features local translation paths for binaries built on other systems as well as pausing/resuming sync with disassembly.

 ### Background

 I wrote this tool because there seems to be a lot of confusion over what is needed to go from offsets in a binary back to source.
-In short, you only need three things:
+In short, you only need three things other than the binary:

-1) The target binary
+1) Information to translate binary offsets to source lines
+2) A utility to read/use the line number information
-2) The source code the binary was built from
+3) The same source code files the binary was built from
-3) Data that translates offsets to source lines (and potentially a tool for extracting it)

-Of course the first two are obvious, but the third isn't as mysterious as people think.
-On Linux, it is most often included in the target binary as part of the debug information when you compile with the `-g` option.
-For more information, you can read up on the DWARF specification [here](http://www.dwarfstd.org/doc/Debugging%20using%20DWARF.pdf).
+On Linux, the information in #1 is most often embedded in the target binary, as part of the debug information included when you compile with the `-g` option (or `-gline-tables-only` with clang).
+For more information on the line number information in, you can read more on the DWARF specification [here](http://www.dwarfstd.org/doc/Debugging%20using%20DWARF.pdf).

-So if you've compiled your target with `-g` (or `-gline-tables-only` with clang), you can use the binutils `addr2line` utility to query any given offset to see what source line it maps to, and that's exactly what this plugin automates.
-If you're not sure if a target has the required information, you can check with a command like `readelf --debug-dump=decodedline a.out`.
+For #2, the binutils `addr2line` utility can query any given offset to see what source line it maps to, which is what this plugin automates.
+If you're not sure if a target has the required information, you can check with a command like `readelf --debug-dump=decodedline a.out`, which will show file and line information corresponding to offsets if the debug data is present.

+The final requirement is exact same files that were used to build the binary, because naturally if the lines change, the line number information will be inconsistent.

+IMPORTANT: any changes to source files will cause inconsistency between what is shown in the source view and the disassembly, as the line information compiled into the binary reflects the exact source lines at compile-time.

 ### Usage